danrivcap/novasummit_contracts/README.md

 # novasummit_contracts
-Source code for novasummit samples
+Source code for novasummit samples every branch is organised in one step of the sample.